1. Plan Your Zapier Integration

 As you’re getting close to finishing development, you’ll want others to try out your app using Zapier.
 You can invite co-workers or your users to provide feedback.
 Invitees must have a Zapier account, which they can create for free during the invite process.

 You can invite people directly to your integration from Zapier’s Platform UI, whether you built it in the Platform UI or CLI.
 Open Zapier’s developer platform at zapier.com/app/developer, select your app, then click the Sharing tab on the left.
 There, you can enter contacts’ email addresses to invite them to your integration, or can copy a public invite link to share with those whom you want to test.
 The link will invite users to all versions of your app, while email invites allow you to select specific version(s) to share.

 When users accept your invite or click the link, they’ll see a page that explains that you have invited them to your app, covers some common questions about Zapier, and explains that you will support your app while in beta.

-After accepting the invite, users will land in the Zapier editor, where they are prompted to build a Zap with your product.
+After accepting the invite, users land in the Zapier editor, where they are prompted to build a Zap with your product.

-It’s a good idea to reach out to the users you invited and check in on their experience using your integration with Zapier so that you can identify any problematic usability issues.
+It’s a good idea to reach out to the users you invited and check in on their experience using your integration with Zapier so that you can identify any usability issues.

-Manage Your Integration Vesions
+Manage Your Integration Versions

 As you work on your integration, start getting feedback from testers, and eventually release it to the public, you will want to add and change things over time.
 Zapier’s Platform UI and CLI both support versioning to make minor or major versions of your integration.
 Each version is kept separate, so you can make changes to your integration without affecting other users.